 How to submit a proposal that gets chosen (or, what I’m interested in this round):

 You may be as brief or as detailed as you like in your proposal.
 A few sentences really is fine, and can definitely get you a spot!
 The content is what matters.
 More specific and unusual content is much more interesting to me than generic.
 (If your proposal is “flowers” it will not be picked – I’m sorry!
 If you are interested in florals, tell me what kind of florals.
-If you are interested in animals, tell me what kind of animals, etc) This round mammals, prehistoric creatures, or creatures from mythology/folklore/cryptozoology over birds and reptiles as the main subject.
+If you are interested in animals, tell me what kind of animals, etc) I prefer mammals, skeletal creatures, prehistoric creatures, or creatures from mythology/folklore/cryptozoology over birds and reptiles as the main subject.
 I do not do human figures, and botanicals should not be the main subject.

 By now you know what kind of stuff I’m interested in.
 I love doing work that is related to themes that you’ve seen in my work (cosmic creatures, mystical nature, macabre engravings, creepy crawlies, surreal pieces), but I love even more doing ideas and specific subject matter that I haven’t yet tackled, or in a new and fresh way.